What You Need to Know Before You Buy an Olive Tree

 Where to Place Your Olive Tree

 Outdoor Placement: The best location for an Olive Tree is a sun-drenched area, like a patio, deck, or garden.
-They need at least six hours of sunlight daily to stay healthy.
+They need at least six hours of sunlight daily to stay healthy, similar to how trees are cultivated in a Mediterranean orchard setting.

 Indoor Placement: Olive Trees can survive indoors if they receive enough direct light from south- or west-facing windows.
 Keep in mind that growth may be slower indoors, and fruiting is unlikely.